How to Apply

 Apply online in November and December.
 Review of applications will begin in January with awards being announced early in the spring semester.

 It is preferred that students’ proposed projects for funding be a minimum of two weeks in length and occur during the summer academic break.
 Preference will be given to undergraduate students who have not yet completed their baccalaureate degrees and students who have yet to receive the award.
 Awards are based on merit and need but students must demonstrate financial need in order to be considered for assistance.
 Students from all degree programs and majors are welcome to apply.
 Experiences are preferred to be completed before students graduate.

 Applications will be read by a selection committee and evaluated according to the following (1) project organization and feasibility including fiscal practicality and risk management considerations, (2) impact on the community being served, (3) expected outcomes both personally and for the community, and (4) motivation for pursuing the service experience.
 Projects must be service-based but may focus on any area of work (e.g. education, women’s rights, poverty, healthcare, etc.).

 Students are required to complete and submit the official application form.
 A complete application consists of the online application which includes short answer questions and uploading a detailed budget.
 All elements of the application will be completed or uploaded into the InfoReady system.

-Upon being granted an award, students are required to submit a photograph of themselves and a brief bio that includes hometown, class year, major or current course of study, and where they will be doing their service project.
+Upon being granted an award, students submit a photograph of themselves and a brief bio that includes hometown, class year, major or current course of study, and a brief description of their service project and where they will be doing it.

-After completing the service project, students are required to submit a reflection paper that summarizes their experience, lessons learned and outcomes achieved.
-The reflection paper is due to firstname.lastname@example.org by August 31st.
+After completing the service project, students are required to submit a reflection paper that summarizes their experience, lessons learned, and outcomes achieved.
+The reflection paper is due to the Office of Immersion Resources at firstname.lastname@example.org by August 31st.